Home » Breakfast » Lemon Blueberry Zucchini Bread

 Blueberry Zucchini Bread batter in a loaf pan

-Zucchini is an extremely watery vegetable, so by draining the zucchini before we mix it into the bread ensures that it will bake through and won’t sink in the middle or get soggy.
+Zucchini is an extremely watery vegetable, so by draining the grated zucchini before we mix it into the bread ensures that it will bake through and won’t sink in the middle or get soggy.

 After draining in the colander, we take some paper towels and give the zucchini a good squeeze.
 This is just to make sure we’ve gotten out as much water as possible.